ldaniels528/virtual88.java/README.md

 programming in the little language that could, and quite a few old programs that I can no longer run because I've switched to Mac OS X. I started JBasic in 2004 (as a hobby project) to be able to run those old programs on via the JVM.

-This codebase is now defunct, as I'm not longer developing it (and haven't for almost 10 years), but I'm considering rekindling/rewritting the project in Scala.
+I've recently decided to update this project to Java 8, and improve its x86 compatibility and performance in the process.

 ### Build Requirements

-* Java SDK 1.6+
+* Java 8 SDK
 * Apache Maven 3.0+

 ### Building the code